Depending on who signs your paycheck and what blogs you read, London has become embroiled in either “Bonusgate” or a “Shareholder Spring.”

 Denizens of the City of London are masticating or ruminating (contingent on whether they’re bears or bulls) on the news that Andrew Moss, chief executive officer of the insurer Aviva Plc, has stepped down after more than 50 percent of shareholders voted against his proposed pay raise.
 He did agree to forgo it, but that wasn’t enough.
 Since Moss had been in the big chair, Aviva’s share price halved and its dividends evaporated.
 So he picked up his severance package with both hands and took the elevator.
 As one incandescent shareholder said, only two things were going up: executive pay and nonexecutive pay.

 William Hill Plc, the London bookmaker, won’t be taking bets on whether its chief executive officer, Ralph Topping, will hold onto his paycheck after a similar shareholder revolt.
-Sly Bailey, one of the most ferociously prominent female executives in the City, was tipped out of her corner office at Trinity Mirror Plc, the newspaper publishers, after investors objected to her pay.
+Sly Bailey, one of the most ferociously prominent female executives in the City, was of her corner office at Trinity Mirror Plc, the newspaper publishers, after investors objected to her pay.
 Barclays Plc is trying to put an insouciant face on its shareholders revolting against the $28.7 million pay package awarded to its chief executive, Bob Diamond.
 The shareholders’ votes are not binding, but it is the sort of notice banks are happier handing out than receiving.
 There is something in the air.

 Carrot of Capitalism